Tulen/JunglBook/docs/README.md

-# JungleBook
+# JunglBook
 [Heroku Link](https://mighty-peak-20853.herokuapp.com/)
 [Trello Link](https://trello.com/b/3TAy0w8n/junglebook)

 ## Minimum Viable Project

-JungleBook is a web application inspired by Facebook that will be built using Ruby on Rails and React/Redux.
+JunglBook is a web application inspired by Facebook that will be built using Ruby on Rails and React/Redux.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling: